 “Spill”, when used with reference to a pollutant, means a discharge,

 - from or out of a structure, vehicle or other container, and

 - that is abnormal in quality or quantity in light of all the circumstances of the discharge,

 and when used as a verb has a corresponding meaning; (“déversement”, “déverser”)

 Therefore a spill can be a discharge of anything from a container or building which enters the natural environment (Air, Water & Land).
 The following are examples:

 - Freon leak from chiller

 - Excessive fumes in a lab being vented through a fume hood

-Some of these need to be reported to the MOE Spill Action Center and some don’t so report all Spills to the Office of Environmental Health & Safety at 416.978.7000 so we can document it and report to the MOE if necessary.
+Some of these need to be reported to the MOE Spill Action Center and some don’t so report all Spills to the Environmental Protection Services at 416.978.7000 so we can document it and report to the MOE if necessary.